-As our nation pursues energy independence and economic growth through the production of plant-based food, fuels and fiber, lowa is in an unprecedented position-clearly a "crossroad" for our future.
-We must move forward considering the full scope of land management decisions, valuing our soil and water resources not only for continued production for economic prosperity but for sustaining a quality of life we value as lowans.
+As our nation pursues energy independence and economic growth through the production of plantbased food, fuels and fiber, Iowa is in an unprecedented position-clearly a "crossroad" for our future.
+We must move forward considering the full scope of land management decisions, valuing our soil and water resources not only for continued production for economic prosperity but for sustaining a quality of life we value as Iowans.